DNA Damage Response and Cancer

 We employ a variety of methodologies to study the DNA damage response including microscopy, next-generation sequencing, cell and mouse genome engineering, patient-derived xenografts (PDX) and cancer models, etc.

 DNA damage response proteins accumulate into foci at sites of damage.
 These recruitments can serve as pathway biomarkers and can impact cell viability, proliferation, and drug response.
 Above, DNA (blue), S/G2-phase cells (green), G1-phase cells (red), and gamma-H2AX foci (magenta).
-Below is an example of how these assays can lead to interesting discoveries:

 We develop image analysis strategies to maximize throughput and minimize bias.
 The example above uses a customized ImageJ macro to identify and quantify DNA repair protein foci at damage sites and evaluate colocalization with other repair factors or cell cycle markers.